JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

     when: //invoke your test subject here and assign it to a variable
     then: //assert data here
     cleanup: //optional
-    where: //optional:provide parametrized data (tables or socket)
+    where: //optional:provide parametrized data (tables or pipes)

 ```
 or